Step 1: VISIT TOTALWELLBEING.AZ.GOV

 On the home screen of the HIP website, all available challenges are listed under the “Unaccepted” tab.
 An employee can select all challenges they want to participant in.
 Once a challenge is accepted, it will appear under the employee’s “My Challenges” tab.
 Once the challenge is marked complete, participants need to log out and log back into their account.
 The completed challenge will now be listed under the “Completed” tab.

-All wellness activities are self-report, with the exception of the health assessment.
-Points for the health assessment will populate 1-2 weeks after it is completed.
+All wellness activities are self-report, except for the health assessment.
+Points for the health assessment will populate 1-2 weeks after completion.
 Points for all other activities will be earned and reflected once the participant marks the activity completed.
 Please note activities are routinely audited and points will be removed if necessary.

 When will I receive points for taking my health assessment?

-Points for completing the health assessment will populate automatically 1-2 weeks after it is completed.
-The participant will receive an email indicating that the points for completing the health assessment have been applied to the account.
+Points for completing the health assessment populate 1-2 weeks after it is finished.
+The participant will receive an email notification.

 How do points populate on the website?